insolace/MIDI-Router/Arduino/Library Info (README).txt

-MIDI Router uses the following modified libraries from github.com/insolace, the Adafruit libraries are included with TeensyDuino and you will need to overwrite them:
+MIDI Router uses the following modified libraries from github.com/insolace.
+Put them in your sketchbook/libraries folder and they should take precedence over the libraries included with the TeensyDuino install:

 GSL1680.h
 Adafruit_GFX.h